-Note: If there is a gap between the memory module and the retaining clips, the memory module has not been correctly installed.
+Note: If there is a gap between the memory module and the retaining clips, the memory module has not been installed correctly.
 Open the retaining clips, remove the memory module, and then reinstall it into the memory slot until the retaining clips are completely closed.

-Figure 41.
+Figure 28.
 Installing a memory module

-10. Reconnect any cables that you have disconnected.
+10. Reinstall any parts or reconnect any cables that you have removed.

-- To work with another piece of hardware, go to the appropriate section. - To complete the installation, go to "Completing the parts replacement" on page 165.
+- To work with another piece of hardware, go to the appropriate section. - To complete the installation, go to "Completing the parts replacement" on page 142.